arxignis/moat/README.md

 ## Notes

 - The `--upstream` option is always required for request forwarding
-- When TLS mode is `disabled`, Moat runs as an HTTP proxy + firewall
+- When TLS mode is `disabled`, Synapse runs as an HTTP proxy + firewall
-- When TLS mode is `custom` or `acme`, Moat runs as an HTTPS proxy + firewall
+- When TLS mode is `custom` or `acme`, Synapse runs as an HTTPS proxy + firewall
 - `--tls-only` mode enforces TLS requirements: non-SSL requests return 426 Upgrade Required (except ACME challenges)
 - For custom TLS mode, both `--tls-cert-path` and `--tls-key-path` are required
 - Domain filtering supports exact matches (whitelist)
 - When using Docker, ensure the required capabilities (`SYS_ADMIN`, `BPF`, `NET_ADMIN`) are added
 - The XDP program attaches to the specified network interface for packet filtering
 - BPF statistics and TCP fingerprinting require XDP to be enabled (not available with `--disable-xdp`)
-- Access rules are automatically updated from Arxignis API at regular intervals
+- Access rules are automatically updated from Gen0Sec API at regular intervals
 - BPF statistics track packet processing metrics and dropped IPs at kernel level
 - TCP fingerprinting collects SYN packet characteristics for behavioral analysis
 - Fingerprinting supports the complete JA4+ suite: